 Building Trust with Transparent Data

-Trust is super important in supply chains.
+Trust is important in supply chains.
 When everyone can see the same data, it builds confidence.
 Here’s how blockchain helps:

 - Shared information: Everyone has access to the same data, so there’s no confusion.